 At the lower end of the under $100 range, we’ve got the Fox Flux.
 If you’ve not guessed already, I’m a huge fan of Fox.

-It’s more than the transition I currently own, but the design alone is worth that.
+It’s more than the Flight I currently own, but the design alone is worth that.